julienbrg/affix-contracts/deployments.md

   2. Admin/agents can issue documents using: issueDocument(string cid) or issueDocumentWithMetadata(string cid, string metadata)
   3. Anyone can verify documents using: verifyDocument(string cid)
   4. Admin can manage agents using: addAgent(address) and revokeAgent(address)
-  5. Admin can update institution details using: updateInstitutionName(string) and updateInstitutionUrl(string)
+  5. Admin can update entity details using: updateEntityName(string) and updateEntityUrl(string)

 Environment variables for next scripts: export REGISTRY_ADDRESS= 0xE2b7f08d9879594e69784a86c5ca07cCae86A76a